oracle-livelabs/database/db-operator-with-cicd/4-walkthrough-jenkins/jenkins-setup.md

 ## Task 3: Configure the Create-Branch Pipeline
 Once you have created the credentials, you can move on to create the Jenkins pipelines that will be triggered on different parts of the DevOps workflow.

 This first pipeline will be responsible for creating isolated environments for feature development.
-In this part of the lab, you will provision and setup a Single Instace Database with scripts to initialize schemas and queues through the Kubernetes operator.
+In this part of the lab, you will provision and setup a Single Instance Database with scripts to initialize schemas and queues through the Kubernetes operator.

 Create a new Pipeline by clicking on `+ New Item`